5 Easy Tips to Fit in More Fiber to Your Diet

 Fresh fruit is better than fruit juice because most of the fiber in fruit is damaged when it is squeezed to make juice.

 When consumed regularly as part of the diet, fiber promotes better health and prevents many diseases.
-With these simple and lucid tips, try to load your diet with a variety of fibers for their unique effects for optimal health.
+With these simple and lucid tips, try to load your diet with a variety of fibers for their unique effects for optimal health and Healthy Living.